 Here, Anselm explained to Boso, is yet another reason why God had to become a Man.
-By satisfying the debt of our sins, Jesus has opened the way to happiness for all who believe in Him.
-Indeed, our happiness could not be achieved, Anselm explained, apart from the work of Christ in the Incarnation: "Therefore, consider it settled that, without satisfaction, that is, without voluntary payment of the debt, God can neither pass by sin unpunished nor can the sinner attain that happiness, or happiness like that, which he had before he sinned; for man cannot in this way be restored, or become such as he was before he sinned."
+By satisfying the debt of our sins, Jesus has opened the way to true and lasting happiness for all who believe in Him.
+Indeed, our happiness could not be achieved, Anselm explained, apart from the work of Christ in the Incarnation: "Therefore, consider it settled that, without satisfaction, that is, without voluntary payment of the debt, God can neither pass by sin unpunished nor can the sinner attain that happiness, or happiness like that, which he had before he sinned."

-The Incarnation is the reason for the joy and happiness of men, which we celebrate each year at Christmas.
-Most people have completely lost sight of the "reason for the season."
-However, so powerful was the work of Christ's Incarnation that untold millions of those who do not believe in Him share - if only for a season - in the happiness He has opened to us.
+The reason for the Incarnation is, besides satisfying the debt of sin and bringing honor to God, to provide for the joy and happiness of men.
+Most people have completely lost sight of the "reason for the season" of Christmas.
+However, so powerful was the work of Christ's Incarnation that untold millions of those who do not believe in Him share-if only for a season-in the happiness He has made possible for us.